Differential K-theory and localization formula for $\eta$-invariants

-In this section, we prove that the differential K-ring is a pre-$\lambda$-ring and use this fact to construct the inverse of $\underline{\lambda_{-1}(N^*)}$ explicitly in differential K-theory level.
-In Section \ref{s0301} we define the pre-$\lambda$-ring structure and study some examples.
-In Section \ref{s0302}, we construct the pre-$\lambda$-ring structure in differential K-theory.
-In Section \ref{s0303}, we study the locally nilpotent property of the $\gamma$-filtration in differential K-theory.
-In Section \ref{s0304}, we define the $g$-equivariant differential K-theory and construct the inverse of $\underline{\lambda_{-1}(N^*)}$ explicitly in differential K-theory level.
+This section is organized as follows.
+In Section \ref{s0301}, we define the pre-$\lambda$-ring structure and study some examples.
+In Section \ref{s0302}, we construct the pre-$\lambda$-ring structure in differential $K$-theory.
+In Section \ref{s0303}, we study the locally nilpotent property of the $\gamma$-filtration in differential $K$-theory.
+In Section \ref{s0304}, we define the $g$-equivariant differential $K$-theory and explicitly construct the inverse of $\underline{\lambda_{-1}(N^*)}$ at differential $K$-theory level.